×

 We asked people if there is a lot of crime.
 They answered:

 "Sorrento, is generally considered a safe city with a low crime rate.
 Like any tourist destination, it may experience occasional petty crimes such as pickpocketing or purse snatching, particularly in crowded areas.
 However, violent crime is rare, and most visitors enjoy their stay without any safety issues.
 The local police force is efficient and responsive, contributing to the overall safety of the city.
-It's always recommended for tourists to take basic precautions to protect their belongings and personal safety, but Sorrento is widely regarded as a secure and welcoming place to visit," said one expat who made the move to Sorrento.
+It's always recommended for tourists to take basic precautions to protect their belongings and personal safety, but Sorrento is widely regarded as a secure and welcoming place to visit," remarked one expat who made the move to Sorrento.

 Is there a lot of diversity?
 Are people in Sorrento accepting of differences?

 "Sorrento, is primarily populated by Italians, with a relatively homogenous culture that is deeply rooted in Italian traditions.
 However, due to its popularity as a tourist destination, it experiences a significant influx of people from different cultures and backgrounds, especially during the tourist season.
 This exposure to various cultures has made the locals generally accepting and welcoming of differences.
 They are known for their hospitality and warmth towards visitors, regardless of their cultural or ethnic backgrounds.
-However, like any place, individual attitudes can vary," explained one expat living in Sorrento, Italy.
+However, like any place, individual attitudes can vary," remarked one expat living in Sorrento, Italy.

 Italian For A WhileItalian For A While